 If you choose to become a Forest Pest First Detector volunteer you must complete the online course and attend a Forest Pest First Detector workshop, and sign a First Detector confidentially form at the workshop.
 Be sure to notify your instructor that you want to become a Forest Pest First Detector volunteer!

-- Master Gardener & Master Naturalist continuing education credits
+- Master Gardener and Master Naturalist continuing education credits

 - MN Tree Inspector Recertification available